 Unlike some more ‘gifted’ variants of wraith, Average Wraiths have no ‘special’ abilities beyond those common to all their kind.
 An Average Wraith cannot possess humans other than through use of the appropriate Ceremony, nor utilize telekinesis.
 As with spectres, they can manifest physically in order to affect their surroundings; this is also the only time they can be struck by attackers.
 Average Wraiths are often employed by necromancers for the purposes of surveillance, intelligence-gathering, and research assistance.
 When manifesting physically, they can attack or contribute to teamworked physical/brawl rolls.

-Learning Oblivion Ceremonies during play requires time spent in research and practice, as follows:
+Learning Oblivion Ceremonies during play requires time spent in study, as follows:

 Level 1: 2 IRL days